 - National Alliance of Professional Psychology Providers (NAPPP)

 In order to choose the online degree that will provide you with the academic experience, skills, and knowledge you need to pursue graduate studies or an entry-level position in your field of choice, it is important to keep your professional goals in mind.
-Are you looking for a generalized program that offers an overview of the field, or would you like to focus on a concentration in an area such as cognitive, developmental, forensic, or social psychology?
+Are you looking for a generalized program that offers an overview of the field?
+Or would you like to focus on a concentration in an area such as cognitive, developmental, forensic, or social psychology?
 Does conducting research and analyzing data as it pertains to psychology sound like your ideal career path, or do you see yourself helping communities, families, and individuals in need of one-to-one mental health services?
-Whether you have known what you have wanted to do since you were 12 or you are still getting a feel for your future career, we hope that the above-ranked list of the top 20 affordable online bachelor’s degrees in psychology studies helps you as you compare all of the programs available to you.

 AS Staff